datahub-project/datahub/docs/authorization/access-policies-guide.md

 Next, we can search for specific entities of the selected types that the policy should apply for.
 If left blank, all entities of the selected types are in scope.

-For example, if we only want to grant access for a specific sample dataset, we'd can search and select it directly.
+For example, if we only want to grant access for a specific sample dataset, we can search and select it directly.

 <p align="center">